-Those sites that meet the criteria and are approved to participate by the OCTOPUS TMG will be issued with the OCTOPUS master file documentation for their local approvals and CTU activation documents.
+Those sites that meet the criteria and are approved to participate by the OCTOPUS TMG will be issued or provided access to the OCTOPUS master file documentation for their local approvals and Sponsor activation documents.
 Sites must complete the OCTOPUS Activation Documentation and training at the same time.